ts-pro/vue-eternal-loading/docs/guide/styling-with-slots.md

 ---

-Or we can put fancy boostrap spinner:
+Alternatively, you can use a fancy Bootstrap spinner or any other spinner component by providing your own custom template in the loading slot:

 <iframe width="100%" height="300" src="//jsfiddle.net/gavrashenko/ajfky3se/20/embedded/result/dark/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>

 ---

-In the loading slot we have access to `isFirstLoad` data via scoped slot.
-This data can be used when we want to show different loader for the fist time ( e.g. skeleton loading ).
+In the loading slot, you have access to the `isFirstLoad` data through the scoped slot.
+This data can be utilized when you want to display a different loader for the first time, such as a skeleton loading animation or any other specific design or content.

 ```html
 <template>